 ‘This substance effectively removes ink, food stains, and many other types of stains.
 It is a gentle stain remover that eats the stain but leaves the base surfaces, such as wood, intact.
 You can use oxalic acid to remove most stains found on stone, brick, linoleum, wood, and vinyl surfaces.

-Oxalic acid is also used to remove rusts that are commonly found on plumbing pipes and kitchen countertops, and is a major ingredient found in commercial rust removers for sinks, tubs, and metal rust stains.
+it is also used to remove rusts that are commonly found on plumbing pipes and kitchen countertops and is a major ingredient found in commercial rust removers for sinks, tubs, and metal rust stains.

-Aside from bleaching, rust removing, and stain removing, oxalic acid is also used as a reducing agent in developing photographic film.
-You can also find it used in wastewater treatment as well since oxalic acid can effectively remove calcium from wastewater.
+Aside from bleaching, rust removing, and stain removal, Oxalate is also used as a reducing agent in developing photographic film.
+You can also find it used in wastewater treatment as well since it can effectively remove calcium from wastewater.
 And lastly, oxalic acid is also used as a grinding agent when polishing marble.